 A technician arrives at the project site with a scanner and walks the area to determine the best plan for capturing the site.
 Once established, the technician begins scanning from one point on the site, with the scanner taking a 360-degree image and point cloud of the area.
 Once complete, they move to the next scan location and begin the subsequent capture.
 Each scan takes several minutes, and the process continues until the entire site is captured.
 The whole process can take anywhere from 20 minutes to several days, depending on the size of the site and the detail required.

 During the scanning process, the device’s software automatically links the images together to create one cohesive and accurate digital view of the entire site.
-The various scans and complete site image can be imported into many different types of software (CADWorx, Revit, Recap, Navisworks, AutoCAD, etc.) to be used by the design team depending on the project’s need.
+The various scans and complete site image can be imported into many different types of software (CADWorx, Revit, Recap, Navisworks, AutoCAD, etc.) to be used by the design team, depending on the project’s needs.

 3D Model